 There’s no debate, however, that Roxicodone, which often goes by the street name “Roxies,” has potential for abuse and addiction.
 Here’s a list of some of the ways people abuse Roxicodone:

 - The most common form of abuse is taking more than the prescribed dosage of the opioid or using it for longer than recommended.

 - Users will also sometimes crush the pills and snort the powder

 - Still, others cook the powder down to liquid form and inject the drug

-Over time, it’s easy for users to develop a tolerance to opioids, meaning they need more of the drug to achieve the same feelings its euphoria effects.
+Over time, it’s easy for users to develop ato opioids, meaning they need more of the drug to achieve the same feelings its euphoria effects.
 Roxicodone withdrawal symptoms can kick within 10 to 12 hours and last for several days.

 According to the U.S. National Library of Medicine, the most common Roxicodone withdrawal symptoms, can include the following:

 - Insomnia, sweating and runny nose